USJ is on a quarterly academic calendar. Grades are available online through NetClassroom. (See below)

 |Numerical Grade||Letter Grade Equivalent||GPA Equivalent|

 For purposes of Upper School class standing, Honors courses are given an additional weight of five (5) points, and Advanced Placement courses are given an additional weight of ten (10) points.
 However, only the non-weighted grade is recorded on the USJ transcript.
 Courses taken at other institutions do not count for purposes of class standing.
-Additionally, Journalism, Fitness, Strength & Conditioning, Aide, and Study Hall do not count for purposes of class standing.
+Additionally, Journalism, Fitness, Strength & Conditioning, Yoga, and Study Hall do not count for purposes of class standing.

 Quarterly checklists for Jr. Cubs, Cubs, Jr. Kindergarten, and Kindergarten evaluate each student in relationship to his or her own potential.
 The grading key includes:

 First through fifth grade students receive quarterly report cards with numerical averages.
 The Grading Scale is noted above.

 NetClassroom offers parents and students online access to academic information, including grades, attendance, conduct, assignments, and transcripts.

 USJ Announces New Director of Auxiliary Programs and a New After School Care and Camp Bruins Coordinator After School Care and Camp Bruins Director Faith Dixon and Assistant Development Director Cathy Garrett recently announced that they would leave USJ at the end of the school year.
 Both of these administrators...Read More